Evansdava/Movie-Name/README.md

 In a burst of inspiration, Jim discovers that a good movie can come from anywhere.
 Making a movie about his own movie making process, Jim faces ridicule and disdain from the industry at large, but persists regardless.
 Overcoming challenges in his personal as well as professional lives, Jim finally finds the success he's been looking for.

+* Starring Johnny Depp as Jim Nasium
+* With Lindsay Lohan as herself
+* And Tom Cruise as some guy